Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 #### Section 1: Configuring KitchenSync (Edited)

-The KitchenSync tool offers many configuration options, including the option to choose the color of the kitchen you are syncing.
+The KitchenSync tool offers many configuration options, including the option to choose the color of the kitchen to sync.
 To change the color, open the configuration screen by selecting the **Configure** button on the home screen.
-Then, select your color by entering the color code into the appropriate field for syncing.
+Then, select your color by entering the color code into the appropriate field.

 Choose the connection type for the syncing using the **Connection** dropdown menu.
 To finalize your changes, click the **Finish** button near the bottom of the page.
 To save your changes, click the **Save** button on the following page.

 #### Section 2: Configuring Templates (Edited)

 The KitchenSync Migration offers a FOO tool that allows users to reuse templates for FOO Domains that share similar configurations.
-The templates contain critical policy requirements and KitchenSync environment configurations for each type of ``kitchensync`` object.
+The templates contain critical policy requirements and KitchenSync environment configurations for each type of KitchenSync object.
 Check the current FOO Domain Configurations during application migration to create a template that contains the same Artifacts in KitchenSync.

 #### Section 3: Thought Process

-##### Configuring KitchenSync:
+##### Configuring KitchenSync

 I rewrote this section by excluding language that did not contribute to the ideas of the section, thus making the revision more concise.
 I also centered task-oriented language so the section would be easy to understand and immediately actionable to the user.